jsternberg/ansible-agent/README.md

 Ansible Agent
 -------------
+**ARCHIVED:** This project is unused and may be in an incomplete state.
+The code is left here just in case it ends up being helpful for someone who has a similar need and wants some kind of base to write something for themselves, but this project is unmaintained and probably doesn't work properly.
+The remainder of this README is kept as-is for archival purposes.

 The Ansible Agent is a simple daemon used as a transport for Ansible.

 Ansible traditionally operates over the SSH daemon that is installed on